chhuang-one/sqxclib/doc/SqConsole.md

 use C++ language

-C++ Sq::CommandValue has defined destructor, so user can use 'delete' keyword to free memory.
+C++ Sq::CommandValue has defined destructor, so you can use 'delete' keyword to free memory.

 ```c++
 	Sq::CommandValue *commandValue;